betorcs/elastic-recurring-plugin/README.md

 ### nextOccurrence

-Script field returns date of next occurrence of event in yyyy-MM-dd.
+Script field returns date of next occurrence of event in yyyy-MM-dd when it's recurrent, and the `start_date` when start/end is valid yet, to both situation today'll be considered if `from` parameter is omitted.

 *Parameters:*
 - *field* - Name of property, type must be _recurring_.
+- *from* - Optional, date to be considered _from_.

 ### hasOccurrencesAt